At the Immigrant's Table

 • Set up food processor with all-purpose blade.

 • Add the gluten-free flour mix or the individual flours to the food processor bowl.
+Add ground fennel and turmeric, along with xanthan gum if your mix doesn't have it.
 Pulse briefly to combine if using individual flours.

 • Add salt and baking powder.
 Cover and process 3 seconds.